-If you’ve never had sorrel before, (more commonly known as hibiscus), it’s definitely time to try it!
-Rumored to have numerous health benefits and rich nutrient content, there’s no wonder that its tart and tangy leaves have found their way into many types of cuisine.
-We’ve searched high and low to find our favorite recipes – and ended up with a list of tasty sorrel drinks!
-From refreshing summer spritzers to hot teas for the coldest winter or rainiest summer nights, you’re sure to find something that suits you from among our recent finds.
-(Please note: Do enjoy your lovely sorrel drinks with moderation in mind, whether you serve them with alcohol or not; some say the oxalic acid in sorrel can be toxic in large amounts) Check it out, here is the best sorrel drink recipe for every occasion.
+Rumored to have numerous health benefits and rich nutrient content, there's no wonder that sorrel's tart and tangy leaves have found their way into many types of cuisine.
+From refreshing summer spritzers to hot teas for winter or rainy nights, you're sure to find something that suits you among our recent finds.